ArchangelZeero/linter-gcc-portuguese/README.md

-# linter-gcc2
+# linter-gcc-portuguese

 [![Build Status](https://travis-ci.com/tvincent056/linter-gcc2.svg?branch=master)](https://travis-ci.com/tvincent056/linter-gcc2) [![apm](https://img.shields.io/apm/dm/linter-gcc2.svg?style=flat-square)](https://atom.io/packages/linter-gcc2)

-This is a fork of [linter-gcc](https://github.com/hebaishi/linter-gcc), which seems to have been abandoned.
+This is a fork of [linter-gcc2](https://github.com/tvincent056/linter-gcc2), with an Brazillian Portuguese support focused on Education.

 This plugin provides an interface to gcc/g++ for linting and works with either [Linter](https://github.com/AtomLinter/Linter) or [atom-ide-ui](https://github.com/facebook-atom/atom-ide-ui) (through [atom-ide-diagnostics](https://github.com/facebook-atom/atom-ide-ui/tree/master/modules/atom-ide-ui/pkg/atom-ide-diagnostics)).
 You will need to manually install one or the other before it will function properly.